spatie/laravel-medialibrary/README.md

 $publicURL = $mediaItems[0]->getURL('original');
 ```

-You can remove someting from the library by passing the a media id to the remove method of the facade:
+You can remove something from the library by passing the a media id to the remove method of the facade:

 ```php
 MediaLibrary::remove($mediaItems[0]->id)
 ```

-If you delete the newsItem itself all related files will be removed from the filesystem.
+If you delete a record all related files will be removed from the filesystem.

 ```php
 $newsItem->delete(); //all associated files will be deleted as well
 ```

 ###Using the model
-All the methods above are also available on the model itself.
+All the methods of the facade are also available on the model itself.

 ```php
 $newsItem = News::find(2);